Admissions PoliciesHome » Admissions and Registration » Admissions Policies

 Prohibition on Submission of Fraudulent Admission Documents

-The submission of documents in support of applications for admission - such as transcripts, diplomas, test scores, references, or the applications themselves, that are forged, fraudulent, altered from the original, obtained under false pretenses, or otherwise deceptive is prohibited and is punishable by a five year bar on applying for admission or five year suspension from CUNY.
+The submission of documents in support of applications for admission - such as transcripts, diplomas, test scores, references, or the applications themselves, that are forged, fraudulent, altered from the original, obtained under false pretenses, or otherwise deceptive is prohibited and is punishable by a five-year ban on applying for admission or five-year suspension from CUNY.
 A second violation is punishable by a lifetime ban on applying for admission or expulsion from CUNY.

 Please see CUNY's complete Policy on the Submission of Fraudulent Documents in Support of an Application for Admission for more information.

-Student must complete and mail the following form to the address below.
+Students must complete and mail the following forms to the address below (available at http://sps.cuny.edu/forms.html).

 CUNY School of Professional Studies